Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Related Work

-\paragraph{Implicit Bias and Connection to $\ell_\infty$-Geometry.} Recent work increasingly examines Adam’s implicit bias and its connection to $\ell_\infty$-geometry.
-This link is motivated by Adam’s similarity to SignGD~\citep{balles2018dissecting, bernstein2018sign}, which performs normalized steepest descent under the $\ell_\infty$-norm. \citet{kunstner2023noise} show that the performance gap between Adam and SGD increases with batch size, while SignGD achieves performance similar to Adam in the full-batch regime, supporting this connection. \citet{zhang2024the} prove that Adam without a stability constant converges to the $\ell_\infty$-max-margin solution in separable linear classification, later extended to multi-class classification by \citet{fan2025implicitbiasspectraldescent}.
+\paragraph{Implicit Bias and Connection to $\ell_\infty$-Geometry.} A growing body of work examines Adam’s implicit bias and its connection to $\ell_\infty$-geometry.
+This link is motivated by Adam’s similarity to SignGD~\citep{balles2018dissecting, bernstein2018sign}, which performs normalized steepest descent under the $\ell_\infty$-norm. \citet{kunstner2023noise} show that the performance gap between Adam and SGD increases with batch size, while SignGD achieves performance similar to Adam in the full-batch regime, supporting this connection. \citet{zhang2024the} prove that Adam without a stability constant converges to the $\ell_\infty$-max-margin solution in separable linear classification, later extended to multi-class classification by \citet{fan2025implicitbiasspectraldescent}. \citet{tsilivis2025flavors} investigate implicit bias of steepest descent in homogeneous neural networks, supporting that SignGD describes a typical dynamics of Adam.
 Complementing these results, \citet{xie2024implicit} show that AdamW implicitly solves an $\ell_\infty$-norm-constrained optimization problem, connecting its dynamics to the Frank-Wolfe algorithm.
-Exploiting this $\ell_\infty$-geometry is argued to be a key factor in Adam’s advantage over SGD, particularly for language model training~\citep{xie2025adam}.
+Exploiting this $\ell_\infty$-geometry is argued to be a key factor in Adam’s advantage over SGD, particularly for language model training~\citep{xie2025adam}. \citet{vasudeva2025the} examine how Adam and GD show different implicit biases when training two-layer ReLU networks, describing Adam's richer and more diverse decision boundary.